How to stay on time at online meetings

 Timed agendas are very helpful for staying on time.
 Even if it turns out the written times can’t be fully adhered to, they give attendees an idea of what’s expected and make it easier to reschedule upcoming agenda items on the fly.

-Be clear who is running the meeting.
+Be clear about who is running the meeting.
 Online meetings often need various kinds of support.
 Be sure everyone knows their responsibilities for note-taking, setting up breakout groups, displaying visual aids, polling, monitoring text chat for questions or requests to speak, maintaining time agreements, etc.

 Occasionally, an itemized agenda is impracticable because the meeting is preliminary and exploratory: for example, a group meeting for the first time to discuss a possible collaboration.
 Even under these circumstances, be sure you circulate a brief description of the meeting goals and a start and end time.